How Much Emergency Water to Store: Complete Guide

 - Month three: If space allows, add a 55-gallon barrel.
 You’re now at 80+ gallons — comfortably past 14 days for two adults.

 - Month four and beyond: Add purification depth.
 A gravity-fed filter system lets you extend your effective supply by treating secondary sources.
-Learn how to make a DIY water filter as an additional fallback.
+Learn how to make a DIY water filter as a fallback skill.

 - Rationing becomes real.
 Separate your “drinking only” supply from your “utility” supply in clearly labeled containers.

 - Mental fatigue sets in.
-Having an adequate emergency water supply removes one of the most primal stressors.
+Having adequate water removes one of the most primal stressors.
 A 14-day reserve buys you calm, and calm buys you better decisions.

 - Resupply becomes part of the plan.
 At the two-week mark, you should be sourcing and treating additional water, not just drawing down stored supply.

-- Storing too little water.
-Fix: calculate needs and start with drinking water, then add volume for cooking and cleaning.
+- Storing too little.
+Fix: run the calculator above and start with drinking water, then add volume for cooking and cleaning.

 - Using unsafe containers.
 Fix: use only food-grade containers with verified labeling.

 - Forgetting to rotate.
-Fix: label every container and set calendar reminders every 6 to 12 months.
+Fix: label every container and set calendar reminders every 6–12 months.

 - Storing in hot or sunny areas.
-Fix: move containers to a cool, dark place.
+Fix: move containers to a cool, dark location.
+That garage in Phoenix?
+Not the spot.

 - Relying only on bottled water.
 Fix: add reusable containers and a treatment plan.

 - Skipping backup purification.
-Fix: keep bleach ratio cards, tablets, a filter, or a plan to boil water.
+Fix: keep bleach ratio cards, tablets, a filter, or the gear to boil water.

 - No way to dispense from large containers.
-Fix: buy a hand pump or spigot with every barrel.
+Fix: buy a hand pump or spigot with every barrel purchase.

-- Calculate household needs using 1 gallon per person per day as a baseline
+- Calculate household needs at 1 gallon per person per day

-- Start with a 3-day supply; expand toward 14 days
+- Start with a 3-day supply and expand toward 14 days

 - Choose food-grade containers that fit your space